Race Discrimination

 - Unfair treatment in pay, benefits or working conditions

-- Retaliation for reporting race discrimination or supporting the claim of another employee
+- Retaliation for reporting racial discrimination or supporting the claim of another employee

 - Wrongful discharge